 The design includes a continuous sidewalk crossing private Lots 25-31 which will require the residents using the pedestrian path to pass through each other's lots to reach their own units.
-In order to ensure the lots cannot impede access to one another, staff recommends that an access easement to the benefit of Lots 25-31 be granted over the sidewalk to ensure clear passage.
+In order to ensure the lots cannot impede access to one another, staff recommends that if the PPS is approved, an access easement to the benefit of Lots 25-31 be granted over the sidewalk to ensure clear passage.
 This easement should also give access to the HOA for the purpose of maintaining the sidewalk.
 Such an easement would ensure the sidewalk acts as a common leadwalk that will not detract from the private open space within the front yards of these lots.
-With this recommended easement, provided as a condition in the Recommendation section of this technical staff report, granting the variation will not be detrimental to the public safety, health, or welfare, or injurious to other property.
+With this recommended easement, granting the variation will not be detrimental to the public safety, health, or welfare, or injurious to other property.